mert-othaw/mert-othaw/DT_EN_Introduction_Students.md

 ## Solutions Steps

-In this Learning Lab, you will learn **Design Thinking**, applicable as an agile method for user-optimized and user-friendly development of innovative products or services, apps, analyses, software and project developments.
+In this Learning Lab you will learn **Design Thinking**, applicable as an agile method for user-optimized and user-friendly development of innovative products or services, apps, analyses, software and project developments.

 In the context of this Learning Lab, you are part of the **Design Thinking Team of your Student Council**.